 In 2014, Georgia Pacific promoted Josh to the Reliability Leader position where he assumed responsibility for maintenance, maintenance planning & scheduling, engineering and projects which included 4 salaried direct reports.

-In 2015, Josh joined BDB solutions as a maintenance and reliability coach.
+In 2015, Josh joined BDB solutions as an Asset Management Coach.

 Walter acquired a degree for Texas State Technical College with a degree in Mechanical Drafting and Design.

 Upon graduation, Walter went to work for Texas Instruments in Houston as a Mechanical Designer.
 After several years in the Designer Role.
 Walter decided to change his career, and he started a lengthy career in the Power Generation Business.

 Walter spent 37 years in various Maintenance roles in the Industrial Power Generation business; with companies like Texas Utilities, Alcoa, and most recently Luminant.